 DMARC is a record on your domain which works alongside your digitally signed emails to give email gateways a method of informing you when problematic emails, with your domain as the sender, have arrived at their email gateway.
 The expectation is that you will ensure that all legitimate senders are using your DKIM keys to digitally sign emails, and then that email gateways can reject the rest.

-Implementing DKIM and DMARC with Enudge involves the following steps:
+Implementing DMARC with Enudge involves the following steps:

-- Generate a DMARC record - this can be done using a generator such as those promoted on the dmarc.org website.
+Generate a DMARC record - this can be done using a generator such as Easy DMARC - DMARC Record Generator.

-- Once the key has been added to Enudge test that the sent emails pass the DKIM and DMARC tests using a service such as www.mail-tester.com
+Once the key has been added to Enudge, test that the sent emails pass the DMARC tests using a service such as www.mail-tester.com

 We also strongly recommend that you setup DKIM with all other services that send email on your behalf, for example, Gmail or Office 365.